jimmy00710/First-Neural-Net-/README.md

 # First-Neural-Net-
 This is my first neural network.
-Here I have applied backprop for classifying digits.
-It is an assignment of Andrew Ng Machine
-Learning Course on Coursera.
+It is an assignment of Andrew Ng Machine Learning Course on Coursera.